gamesbook/protograf/docs/source/basic_concepts.rst

-As the use of margins is common for most documents and drawings, nearly all distances in **protograf** are considered to be relative to the margin settings i.e. if the page margin, for the A4 page mentioned above, was 2.5cm (1") then to locate a point at those same distances would mean using an **x position** of 8cm and a **y position** of 12.3cm, as the margin size will be automatically added onto the values you specify for the position.
+As the use of margins is common for most documents and drawings, nearly all distances in **protograf** are considered to be relative to the margin settings i.e. if the page margin, for the A4 page mentioned above, was set to 2.5cm (1") then to locate a point at those same distances would mean using an **x position** of 8cm and a **y position** of 12.3cm, as the margin size will be automatically added onto the values you specify for the position.